 What is aerobic exercise?

-Aerobic exercise usually increases your heart rate above your average heart rate for a prolonged period of time.
+Aerobic exercise usually increases your heart rate above average for a prolonged period of time.
 It includes moving several large muscle groups, like arm, leg and stomach muscles.

 Aerobic exercise improves your physical health